tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

         type: string
 ```

-The output.json file is optional, but if user’s container writes to the file.
+The output.json file is optional, but if the user’s container writes to the file.
 It
-overrides the default handling of k8s pod launcher.
-Here are the explanation of
+overrides the default handling of the k8s pod launcher.
+The output fields are:
-the output fields:

-*   error_status: it tells the executor whether it should retry or fail.
+*   error_status: tells the executor whether it should retry or fail
-*   outputs and exec_properties: they will be used to override the execution and
+*   outputs and exec_properties: used to override the execution and
     output artifact metadata in MLMD.

-The output interfaces relies on `BaseComponentLauncher` to update states back to
+The output interfaces rely on `BaseComponentLauncher` to update states back to
 MLMD from executor.

 ### Auth context resolution

-K8s pod launcher internally uses k8s python client.
+The k8s pod launcher internally uses the k8s Python client.
 The auth context resolution
 logic is as follows:

-1. If the current env is in a cluster, uses `load_incluster_config` to load k8s
+1. If the current env is in a cluster, use `load_incluster_config` to load k8s
     context.
 1. If not, use default k8s active context to connect to remote cluster.